Arabian-vACC/library/docs/terminal/dubai/departures.md

 ### 6.4.2 Direct routings
 #### 6.4.2.1 Issuance
-Direct routings within the Dubai CTA shall only be permitted within each specified AoR.
+Unless specified, direct routings within the Dubai CTA shall only be permitted within each specified AoR.
 If a direct routing is issued, due consideration must be given to any potential conflicts that may arise.
 As such, there are limitations on the directs that may be given to traffic.

 Direct routings across AoR boundaries shall not be permitted, except in specific cases, and only after coordination between all concerned sectors.
 Permitted direct routings across AoR boundaries are specified hereunder.